NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Steal Time.md

 * * *

 You reach into another creature's timeline and attempt to alter their flow of time.
 Select a creature within 30 feet.
 That creature attempts a Fortitude check saving throw against your chronoskimmer DC.
-The creature takes the effects of [[Slow|Slow]] based on the result of its saving throw.
+The creature takes the effects of [[Spells/Slow|Slow]] based on the result of its saving throw.

 *Source: Pathfinder Dark Archive*
 *OGL*